Enjoy fall colors before they are gone

 4. St. Croix Scenic Byway: The St Croix Scenic Byway’s 34.9-mile White Pines District runs from the Chisago/Pine County line near Rush City on the south to Banning State Park and Veterans Evergreen Memorial Scenic Drive on the north.

-The majority of this Byway segment follows MN Hwy 361 (Old US Hwy 61), which becomes Pine Co 61 to the north of Pine City.
-Between Hwy I-35 at Sandstone and Banning State Park the Byway continues on Co Hwy 61, which becomes MN Hwy 23 (MN Hwy 123 through Sandstone), connecting again with MN Hwy 23 leading to the Byway’s northern terminus.
+The majority of this Byway segment follows Minnesota Highway 361 (Old U.S. Highway 61), which becomes Pine County 61 to the north of Pine City.
+Between I-35 at Sandstone and Banning State Park, the Byway continues on County Highway 61, which becomes Minnesota Highway 23 (Minnesota Highway 123 through Sandstone), connecting again with Minnesota Highway 23, leading to the Byway’s northern terminus.

-5. St. Croix State Park: St. Croix State Park is at 50-75 percent peak as of Thursday, Sept.
+5. St. Croix State Park: St. Croix State Park is at 50% to 75% peak as of Thursday, Sept.
 30, according to the DNR website.
-It states that the leaves are falling off fairly quickly and already gone off of the smaller trees, but the entrance to the park is still lined with a few colorful trees.
-Throughout the park the leaves are turning yellow quickly, with few green trees left.
+It states that the leaves are falling off fairly quickly and already gone off of smaller trees, but the entrance to the park is still lined with a few colorful trees.
+Throughout the park, leaves are turning yellow quickly, with few green trees left.

 (0) comments